rvrnjn594/design-patterns/01.creational/02-builder.md

 - In our application, we can model the construction engineer by creating a _ConstructionEngineer class_.
 - Then we can model the builders by first creating a _HouseBuilder interface and then builder classes_, such as ConcreteHouseBuilder and PrefabricatedHouseBuilder that implement the HouseBuilder interface.
-  > Here, notice that we have added a layer of abstraction by providing an interface (HouseBuilder). **This is because we do not want our construction engineer to be tied with a particular builder.**
+  > Here, notice that we have added a layer of abstraction by providing an interface (HouseBuilder). **This is because we do not want our construction engineer to be tied with a particular builder**.
   > The construction engineer should be able to direct any builder that implements the HouseBuilder interface to build a house. **This will also allow us to later add new builders without making changes to the existing application code.**

 #### We now summarize the components of the builder pattern in the context of the house building example as: